vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 ### 4.1) Normalized tracks

-RPGC normalization can be made based on an effective genome size.
+RPKM normalization can be made based on an effective genome size.
 The bin size will determine the resolution of the track.
 Optionally, the track may be smoothed for the purpose of visualization using the `--smoothLength` argument.

 **Example normalized tracks script:**